At St. Cecilia, windows provide glimpse of the future

 Once the new addition is complete, it will provide the school with a new secure entrance and suite of offices; a large, new, state-of-the-art science classroom, complete with fume hood and safety shower, and adjacent science preparation area; an impressive new, two-story-tall chapel; the school’s first-ever passenger elevator, providing access to the second floor for individuals with disabilities; and, also for the first time, a hallway for passage between the school’s north and south wings on both the first and second floors.

-While the new addition will not be complete for another nine months or so, the south wing is getting closer to being occupable once again — and school leaders can hardly wait for the satisfaction of students being able to occupy that bright, freshly redone space.
+While the new addition won't be complete for another nine months or so, the south wing is getting closer to being used once again — and school leaders hardly can wait for the satisfaction of students being able to occupy that bright, freshly redone space.

 “The south wing is to be done around the end of the school year,” said the Rev. Tom Brouillette, chief administrative officer of Hastings Catholic Schools.
 “If it’s done prior to that we’ll try to get in there for a couple of weeks with our seniors, especially.”